 Other threads like cotton, silk, metallics, and novelty threads can be used very successfully in needlepoint.
 They do not have the durability of wool yarn but tend to work best for decorative projects that will not see a lot of wear and tear.

 - Cotton Thread: Spun as individual strands and sold in groups of 4 to 12, cotton threads are the least expensive of all needlepoint yarns.
 Depending on what’s needed for good canvas coverage, each group can be pulled apart or “stripped” and put back together with the number of strands required before threading the needle.
 This stripping is critical if you want your stitches to look smooth and even.
 Pearl or shiny cotton is an offshoot of basic cotton needlepoint thread.
 It cannot be separated, but it comes in a variety of sizes to fit most canvas mesh.

-- Silk Thread: By its very nature, 100% silk is more expensive than cotton or wool.
+- Silk Thread: By its very nature, 100 percent silk is more expensive than cotton or wool.
 The wispy thread is very delicate and seems to have a mind of its own.
 Lots of care must be taken when working with silk as the strands either tend to cling to each other or one or more of them will stick out when placing a stitch.
 For this reason, a laying tool or trolley needle must be used to stroke the threads into place.
 Even so, if you want a rich shiny accent for a needlepoint flower or other motif, use silk thread for successful results.

 - Metallics and Novelty Threads: There are so many threads that fit this category that it is hard to keep up with new ones released each year.
 Metallic braids, ribbons, and cords can be purchased in different sizes in a variety of shades of any color you need.
 Novelty threads include patent leather, ultra-suede, fur, glow-in-the-dark, and more.
 Many of these threads are “un-stitchable” and can only be couched with surface embroidery.
 Others work best for #10 to #12 mesh canvas.